UK government: rainforests are weapon against global warming

 "Many forest nations will want to undertake policy and institutional reforms in order to create a governance environment in which sustainable land and resource management is possible and profitable.
 Clarifying and securing land tenure and user rights will be an essential part of this.
 The international community should provide urgent support for capacity building where necessary."

-Leaders from the Coalition for Rainforest Nations, a group of tropical countries seeking compensation for forest conservation, also expressed optimism.
+Coalition for Rainforest Nations, a group of tropical countries seeking compensation for forest conservation, also expressed optimism.

 "Papua New Guinea welcomes the Eliasch Review as it highlights the fundamental role of carbon markets over the medium to long term while emphasizing the need for a comprehensive approach in the shorter term," said Sir Michael Somare, Prime Minister of Papua New Guinea and one of the initiators of the Coalition for Rainforest Nations.
 "Within the context of the current global financial instability, we must urgently identify mitigation strategies that are lower-cost and quickly implementable – reducing emissions from deforestation in developing countries offers exactly that potential.
 Accordingly, on behalf of the Coalition for Rainforest Nations, we will work closely with Prime Minister Brown to take forward the best ideas from this Review.”